yasir-dg/node-update-manager/README.md

 2. creates an `.nvmrc` and adds it to `18`
 3. removes node engines block from `package.json` file

+## Setup
+To get started the following needs to be done:
+1. Create a personal access token at https://github.com/settings/tokens/new?scopes=repo
+2. Create a `.env` file and key `OCTOKIT_AUTH` and assign it the value of the personal access token

 ## Running the repo

 1. `git clone git@github.com:yasir-dg/node-update-manager.git`